-The Chairperson is obliged to follow the same rules as other members with respect to making public statements and committing Greater Wellington to a particular course of action.
-The Chairperson may be removed from office by resolution of council.
+The Chairperson is obliged to follow the same rules as other members with respect to making public statements and committing Greater Wellington to particular course of action.

 If the Chairperson will be unavailable to attend more than two consecutive ordinary meetings of the council by virtue of being on leave of absence for personal reasons the Chief Executive will report that leave to the Council who shall decide if the Chairperson should take "leave without pay".